In this post I will show you how I created this image using layer masks in Photoshop.

 You will also notice the very first layer on the bottom, it’s what I call my Background Plate.
 I shoot every set like this, in parts.
 It’s called “shooting for composite”.

 Since the digital era, this has become industry standard for advertising food photography.
-Clients want flexibility.
+Clients want flexibility and you better know how to create images for composite.

 Shooting this way enables me to move each flavor independently from the other flavors – not possible if all shot together in one image without major Photoshop work.